JFE Steel: Recent Mergers and Spinoffs

 JFE Steel was created in 2002 as Kawasaki Steel absorbed the steel making business of Nihon Kokan (NKK).
 At the same time, NKK's engineering business absorbed Kawasaki Steel's engineering business to form JFE Engineering (JFEエンジニアリング).

 In the same year of 2002, NKK's shipbuilding business was spun off as a separate entity, which in the same year merged with Hitachi Shipbuilding to form Universal Shipbuilding, that then in 2013 was merged with IHI's shipbuilding business to become Japan Marine United Corporation.

 After these mergers and spinoffs, JFE Steel is the second largest steel company in Japan, after Nippon Steel & Sumitomo Metal.
 Overseas, it owns 49% of California Steel Industries, US.
 It is in a limited partnership with AK Steel, formerly called Armco.
 In Korea, it owns 15% of Dongkuk Steel.
 In China, it has a joint hot rolling and electrogalvanization mill with Guangzhou Iron & Steel Enterprise Group (广州钢铁企业集团).
 In Thailand, it owns 80% of Thai Cold Rolled Steel Sheet Public Co., Ltd., which produces electrogalvanized steel sheets.

 History of Kawasaki Steel

 Kawasaki Heavy Industries (KHI) started its business as a shipbuilding company in 1878 in Kawasaki, Kanagawa, and started to make steel for its own purpose in 1906.
-In the post-World War II recovery of 1950, KHI span off its steel-making business as Kawasaki Steel.
+In the post-World War II recovery of 1950, KHI spun off its steel-making business as Kawasaki Steel.

 Kawasaki Steel opened Chiba Iron Works in 1951, followed by Mizushima Iron Works, now called Kurashiki Iron Works, in 1961.
 In 1989, it entered into a limited partnership with Armco, US.
 The company was renamed AK Steel Holding in 1993 when it became publicly traded.
 Kawasaki Steel together with Brazil's Vale do Rio Doce (now Vale) re-established California Steel Industries in 1986.

 It made cooperative agreement with Korea's Dongkuk Steel in 1991 and another agreement with Hyundai Hysco in 2000.